eslint/eslint/docs/rules/space-in-parens.md

+# space-in-parens

-# Disallow or enforce spaces inside of parentheses (space-in-parens)
+Disallows or enforce spaces inside of parentheses.

 Some style guides require or disallow spaces inside of parentheses: